AlaaBouhaouel/Atast_website/Readme.txt

 Hello!
-This is a modified premade boostrap template running with Django, made by Ala Bouhaouel in 06/2024
+This is a modified premade boostrap template running with Django,
-email: ellabouhaouel@gmail.com

 to run this website locally :
 0.make sure you downloaded all the libraries and dependencies